Danny Ahn: 2014–present: g.o.d reunion and other activities

 Ahn's contract with his previous agency SidusHQ expired, and he signed with Box Media in March 2014.
 He reunited with his g.o.d bandmates to prepare for their eighth album to celebrate the fifteen anniversary of their debut.
-He was personally involved in the composition of several songs, especially the rap.
 Following the release of the album in July, the group embarked on a nationwide concert tour.

 Ahn starred in the SBS drama Witch's Castle, in which he portrayed the antagonist.
 His appearances on television are largely on variety shows such as Infinite Challenge, Fantastic Duo, King of Mask Singer and The Friends in Chiang Mai.
 He reunited with HOTSechgodRG members Chun Myung-hoon and Tony An on Eun Ji-won's new travel reality show Plan Man.
 The group, except Eun, most recently met up at Moon Hee-joon's bachelor party, part of which was shown on My Little Old Boy, the reality show Tony An was participating in.

-In July 2018 Ahn re-signed with former agency SidusHQ.
+In July 2018, Ahn re-signed with former agency SidusHQ.
 He had joined New Able Entertainment in 2016 but it was acquired by SidusHQ and he was one of several artists who opted to transfer to SidusHQ.

 Since August 2020, Ahn and his g.o.d bandmate Son Ho-young have co-hosted a talk show g.o.d's Lunch Attack which airs on Naver's streaming app Naver NOW. at noon on weekdays.

-In June 2022, Danny renewed his contract with Cuz-9 Entertainment.
+In June 2022, Ahn renewed his contract with Cuz-9 Entertainment.